PyLauncher at TACC

 Multi-Threaded

-If your program is multi-threaded, you can give each commandline more than one core with:
+If your program is multi-threaded, you can give each command line more than one core with:

 launcher.ClassicLauncher("commandlines",cores=4)